kandl/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { ObjRef } from '@gooddata/sdk-model';
 import { OnError } from '@gooddata/sdk-ui';
 import { OnFiredDashboardViewDrillEvent } from '@gooddata/sdk-ui-ext';
-import { OnFiredDashboardViewDrillEvent as OnFiredDashboardViewDrillEvent_2 } from '@gooddata/sdk-ui-ext/esm';
 import { Patch } from 'immer';
 import { default as React_2 } from 'react';
 import { ScreenSize } from '@gooddata/sdk-backend-spi';